 Consumers prefer video ads to banners on their mobile screens, with smartphone users 1.4 times more likely to watch a video ad than users on PCs and TVs.
 According to the forecast, in-app video ads will take over the market as mobile web video ads face challenges like ad blocking and limitations on cross-site tracking.

 Finally, Ad revenue will keep its steady lift and will be more significant over time.
 Don’t sit on the bench and settle on side-kick estimation/average based Ad-LTV calculations.
-SOOMLA is an industry leader in in-app ad measurement.
+SOOMLA is an industry leader in in-app ad measurement, UA analytics and more.
 We are the only company who is unbiased and 100% focused on measuring in-app ads.
 Schedule a demo with the link below and we will show you how to get ahead of the game!